picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 Added the `clean` command and support for the clean solenoid.
 Sending the `clean` command will disable all sample channels and open the clean solenoid.

+### Version 1.1.2 ###

+Added support for the front panel PCB "Aloha."
+There are no new remote commands to go with this.